- Video of the Online Info Session of the Center for Distance Learning in April 2022

 "Deep Learning" is the driving force of recent developments and breakthroughs in the field of Artificial Intelligence (AI).
-Deep Learning is based on artificial neural networks and is currently the most successful approach to the way machines learn as well as improving the way to function independently and without human intervention.
+Deep Learning is based on artificial neural networks and is currently the most successful approach to the way machines learn as well as improving how they function independently, without human intervention.

-Neural networks - artificial abstraction models in the human brain - are trained using modern learning algorithms and huge datasets.
-The result is that speech recognition systems improve independently; cars drive autonomously based on environmental sensor information; medical applications exceed a physician's performance.
+Neural networks - artificial abstraction models in the human brain - are trained using modern learning algorithms and enormous datasets, resulting in speech recognition systems that can improve independently, cars that drive autonomously based on environmental sensor information, and medical applications that can exceed a physician's performance.

 Master of Science (MSc)

 Optional, with remote learning elements

 Beginning in the Fall of 2021